alexpaden/ditti-bot/HELP.md

 - `@ditti translate` - Translate one cast or thread of foreign language casts by user into English
 - `@ditti hash` - Reply to cast with this to get the hash of that cast
 - `@ditti bookmark <title> --tag <name>` - Create a bookmark of a cast using a Title description and optional category tag.
+- `@ditti cut <title> --tag <name>` - Cuts an image from cast and saves it for gallery use with option title and tag.
 - `@ditti help` - Display all commands and information

 ## Other Useful Tools